Sonosfera

 2. Music fit.
 A nail salon playing deep house at 80 BPM creates a different atmosphere from one playing Radio 2.
 Services vary considerably: Soundtrack Your Brand gives you access to chart hits; Sonosfera provides curated playlists built for beauty businesses; Mood Media profiles your brand before building a sound.
 If you have strong views on what plays, prioritise catalogue breadth and scheduling tools.
 If you just want something appropriate in the background, curation matters more than raw track count.

 3. Total cost, not monthly price.
 Add up the service fee plus any licensing costs you would still need to buy separately.
-A £27/month service that requires a separate TheMusicLicence costs more annually than a £20/month service that doesn't.
+A £27/month service that requires a separate TheMusicLicence costs more annually than a catalogue-scoped service that documents the supplied music.

 4. Reliability.
 For salons, music continuity matters.
 Mood Media's hardware player keeps music running if your broadband drops.
 Cloud-only services are fine for most venues but worth checking against your internet reliability.

-Sonosfera explicitly states that its £19.99/month subscription includes all UK commercial licensing — no separate TheMusicLicence required.
+Sonosfera states that its /month subscription covers eligible Sonosfera catalogue playback in supported UK commercial settings.
 It is designed for UK commercial premises including salons, barbers, and beauty clinics.
+For specialist aesthetic venues with bespoke atmosphere needs, the custom music for aesthetic clinics option is purpose-built.
 Licensing details are on the legal page.

 Mood Media and Imagesound typically include licensing as part of their managed service agreements, though terms vary by contract.
 Both serve large UK business accounts and have long experience with PPL PRS compliance.